Brenolima03/API-sales-manager/HELP.md

 * [Serving Web Content with Spring MVC](https://spring.io/guides/gs/serving-web-content/)
 * [Building REST services with Spring](https://spring.io/guides/tutorials/rest/)

+###
+If you don't have Java or have an outdated version use the following commands:
+* sudo apt update
+* sudo apt install maven
+* sudo apt install openjdk-21-jdk
+* sudo nano /etc/environment
+* JAVA_HOME="/usr/lib/jvm/jdk-21-oracle-x64/bin/java"
+* source /etc/environment (Apply the path)
+* echo $JAVA_HOME (Check if the newer Java was successfully installed and set to default)

 ### Steps for creating a class
 * Entity;
 * Resource;